Lightning-AI/pytorch-lightning/docs/source-fabric/guide/multi_node/cloud.rst

 |

 **Step 4:** Install dependencies and download all necessary data.
-Test that your script runs in the studio first.
-If it runs in the studio, it will run in multi-node!
+Test that your script runs in the Studio first.
+If it runs in the Studio, it will run in multi-node!

 |

 **Step 5:** Open the Multi-Machine Training (MMT) app.
-Type the command to run your script, select the machine type and how many machines you want to launch on.
+Type the command to run your script, select the machine type and how many machines you want to launch it on.
 Click "Run" to start the job.

 .. video:: https://pl-public-data.s3.amazonaws.com/assets_lightning/fabric/videos/lightning-ai-mmt-demo-fabric.mp4
     :width: 800